CanerErgez/laravel-state-machine/docs/first_transition.md

 {
     /**
      * When enabled, the package updates the model's state attribute to
-     * the value associated with the target state before action() runs.
+     * the value associated with the target state after action() succeeds.
      */
     public bool $automaticStateUpdate = true;